Methila-Meem/heart_disease_prediction_fastapi/README.md

+Live Render deployment URL: https://heart-disease-prediction-fastapi.onrender.com/docs

 This is an application for predicting heart disease using K-Nearest Neighbors classifire model.
 Sample data for testing the app:
 1. Input-
 {